 Discussion

 The defendants have admitted the conflict of interest.
 When there is conflict of interest prejudice is presumed.
 All the pleadings filed under conflict of interest prejudice the Plaintiff.
-Hence the court should strike the pleadings of defendants and reopen the case.
+Hence the court should strike all pleadings of Defendants and reopen the case.

 Granting a new trial